 To serve its users the best browsing experience, Google uses NLP to identify the context or intent of search queries.
 What this means for your digital marketing team is you can also use NLP in your campaigns to make sure that your message reaches your target audience—people or organizations who can benefit from your content, product, or service.

-In this infographic, you’ll see how NLP has been revolutionizing digital marketing in many ways, so you can identify the different possibilities to use this technology to your own advantage.
+In this infographic, you’ll see the many ways NLP marketing revolutionizes the digital space, so you can identify the different possibilities to use this technology to your own advantage.

-NLP makes it easy for you to process tons of language data collected from Google search, website visits, or social media pages, and then use the information to improve your marketing strategies across these channels.
+NLP makes it easy for you to process tons of language data collected from Google searches, website visits, or social media pages and then use the information to improve your marketing strategies across these channels.

 Countless customers are going online to search for information, content, products, and so on, at any given time each day.
 Google receives around 5.8 billion searches a day, which translates to lots of opportunities for your business to capture leads.
 However, customers don’t like the idea of having to wait too long for someone to respond to their queries.

 NLP technologies like social listening tools allow you to find language clues like positive, negative, or neutral terms that people use to describe your business or content.
-Knowing how people feel about your brand should help you plan how to maintain or shape good brand perception.
+You can use the insights from social listening to conduct sentiment analysis.
+Knowing how people feel about your brand should help you plan how to maintain good brand perception.

 In today’s digital world, customer data can be the lifeblood of any business.
-As it is, the web already stores unimaginable amounts not only of text data but also speech data.
+As it is, the web already stores unimaginable amounts of text and speech data.
 In fact, in Q3 2018, smart speaker shipments grew nearly 200%, which shows how virtual assistants like Alexa or Siri have grown in popularity over the years.